I DO NOT HAVE AN EDITOR–There will be errors

 His wings, the exact shade of sunlight, sped across the horizon.
 From his exuberance, buds, plain buds with green stems, suddenly unfurled and revealed such beautiful, dewy petals.
 Shades of pink, red, purple, and colors there were yet no names for!

 Amity squealed in manic delight and jumped into the ocean.
-Emerging drenched in the water, the ancient one called, “Rift!
+The ancient one called out, “Rift!
 It is like flying!”

 Floating over to the ancient gods, Lyceria said levelly, “We can settle here.
 Create.
 No longer destroy.
 We can call this home–a home where we will be gods,” her silver eyes were solemn.

 Abyss replied, “What can we do, daughter?
 All we know is how to destroy.”